Skip to main content

 2. Describe the task in the prompt:

-1. Review the proposed sessions — Advanced Devin lists each module with its current coverage and confirms which sessions it will create:
+1. Review the proposed sessions — Devin lists each module with its current coverage and confirms which sessions it will create:

 1. Approve the batch and close your laptop.
 All 8 sessions launch simultaneously on separate Devin machines, each following your playbook independently.